-Rule 1: Ensure you document everything
+Rule 1: Ensure You Document Everything

 Video the documentation with your phone if you have any form of doubts.

-This brings us to a new rule:
+That brings us to a new rule:

-This brings us to a fresh rule:
+That brings us to a fresh rule:

-Rule 4: Take possession immediately
+Rule 4: Take Possession Immediately

-This brings us to the rule below:
+That brings us to the rule below:

 This brings us to rules 6 and 7:

-A land history reveals what makes the seller of a piece of land the owner of the land.
-Eg. inheritance, purchase, contract etc. The land history will let you know if there might be complications or land disputes in the future.
+A land history reveals what makes the seller of a piece of land the owner of the land e.g. inheritance, purchase, contract, etc. The land history will let you know if there might be complications or land disputes in the future.
 That way, you know whether you should avoid the piece of land or not.

 A two-story building erected on the land of a Nigeria-born American was demolished at Badagry two years ago.
-She bought the piece of land twenty years earlier, perfected the documents and went back to the United States only to return to find a building on her land.
-She went to court, won the case and requested the demolition of the house.
+She bought the piece of land twenty years earlier, perfected the documents, and went back to the United States only to return to find a building on her land.
+She went to court, won the case, and requested the demolition of the house.